 With a colleague, he left the more classical consulting world and founded Insight Management Partners, to bring an understanding of how the mind works into business.
 He then met Ken Manning and they joined forces to create Insight Principles.

 Robin was born in the UK to French parents and met his Belgian wife Sabine, in Switzerland.
-They now live in Boston with their three soccer-crazed children.
+They now live in Boston.
 When time permits, Robin enjoys all things mechanical (cars, wood-working, home projects) and is an avid cinemaphile.

 Sandy’s vision is to make the workplace a setting for creative performance as well as the elevation of the human spirit.
 After graduating from Bates College and the University of New Haven Graduate School, she began her career as a mental health counselor.
 She founded and served as Executive Director of one the first principle-based programs in the US located in Tampa Florida.